 Key Western Embassies Boycott Lukša Event at Lithuanian Parliament

 The diplomatic corps in Vilnius was invited to the 12 November reception (invitation here).
-The ambassadors of France, Germany, Ireland, Norway, and others informed Defending History that they would not attend.
+The ambassadors of France, Germany, Ireland, Norway, and others directly informed Defending History that they would not attend.

 Hostages to an Ill-Begotten Theory